peaceiris/actions-gh-pages/README.md

 - Go to **Deploy Keys** and add your public key with the **Allow write access**
 - Go to **Secrets** and add your private key as `ACTIONS_DEPLOY_KEY`

-NOTES: `GITHUB_TOKEN` has some problems to deploy to GitHub Pages.

 ### (2) Create `.github/workflows/gh-pages.yml`

-An example with Hugo action.
+An example yaml file with Hugo action.

 - [peaceiris/actions-hugo: GitHub Actions for Hugo extended](https://github.com/peaceiris/actions-hugo)